Inle Lake: Beautiful Reflections Of Lives

 The Inthein Stupa Complex is a sea of beautiful spires rising from the ground like a stupa forest.
 The complex is built into the hillside and features over 1,600 stupas, some of which are exquisitely carved and gilded.

 Some pagodas have been rebuilt, but others have cracks in their foundations.
-This suggests that the stupas may be taken over by the dense jungle.
+This suggests that the dense jungle may take over the stupas.
 The complex contains two distinct groupings of stupas.
-The first is close to where the boat docks and many pagodas are embellished with legendary animal themes.
+The first is close to where the boat docks, and many pagodas are embellished with legendary animal themes.
 The second group lies at the summit of a hill, from where visitors can see the entire Indein Stupa Complex and the surrounding landscape below.

 9. Red Mountain Estate Vineyard